-That way, not only will you have the money to invest, but you will be buoyed by the clear blogging success you obviously have, and your confidence will be sky-high.
+That way, you will not only have the money to invest but also be buoyed by the clear blogging success you obviously have, and your confidence will be sky-high.

 How to achieve that?

 I’m sure there are more ways than one, but in my experience, the best way to make money quickly is to target coupon code keywords.
-Those are money phrases where web users are eager to buy and are just looking for a deal to save money.
+Web users are eager to buy money phrases and are just looking for a deal to save money.

-In my case, the first coupon page I ever ranked was my Smart Podcast Player discount post, which has been glued to the first page for several years now, and to this day, earns me ~$300/mo.
+In my case, the first coupon page I ever ranked was my Smart Podcast Player discount post, which has been glued to the first page for several years now and still earns me ~$300/mo.